 But first, he had to figure out how to fix whatever he’d done to make Firefly upset.

-Roast closed the back door behind him, walking through the kitchen and up the stairs.
+Roast closed the back door and walked through the kitchen to the stairs.
 He and his friends had stayed out a little later than they intended and it was almost ten in the evening when he finally got home.
-Reaching the top of the stairs and looking left into the bedroom, he was surprised to see Sweet Leaf still awake, reading a book in bed.
+Reaching the top of the stairs, he looked into the bedroom and he was surprised to see Sweet Leaf still awake.

 “Hey hon.”
 Roast walked to his side of the bed.